Gromov hyperbolicity of strongly pseudoconvex almost complex manifolds: Proof of Theorem

 0,2cm We recall that a metric space $(X,d)$ is a {\it geodesic space} if any two distinct points $x,y \in X$ can be joined by a {\it geodesic segment}, that is the image of an isometry $\gamma~: [0,d(x,y)] \rightarrow X$ with $\gamma(0)=x$ and $\gamma(d(x,y))=y$.

-\section{Proof of Theorem $2$}
+\section{Proof of Theorem~\ref{theoconnect}}

-Notice that a relatively compact domain $D$, defined by a global strictly $J$-plurisubharmonic function, does not contain any Brody curves and thus is Kobayashi hyperbolic.
-Hence, applying Theorem $1$, the proof of Theorem $2$ reduces to proving the connectedness of $\partial D$. \begin{prop} The boundary $\partial D$ of a relatively compact strongly $J$-pseudoconvex region is connected. \end{prop}

-The proof of Proposition \ref{connect} is based on the Morse theory and more precisely on the fact that the topology of a domain defined by a Morse function can change only at critical points of the function (see \cite{mi} for more details).
+The proof of Theorem~\ref{theoconnect} is based on the Morse theory and more precisely on the fact that the topology of a domain defined by a Morse function can change only at critical points of the function (see Section I.3 "Homotopy Type in Terms of Critical Values" in \cite{mi} for more details).
 We recall that a {\it Morse function} is a smooth function which Hessian is non-degenerate at its critical points.
 The {\it Morse index} of a non-degenerate critical point of such a function is the number of negative eigenvalues of its Hessian.
 A level set $\{\rho=c\}$ containing a critical point of the function $\rho$ will be called a {\it critical set} and the corresponding value $c$ will be called a {\it critical value} of $\rho$.